 Morning Light is fortunate that Alice Wilson, with years of experience in facility management, is the Property Manager at Pennwood Place for seniors.
 Ms. Wilson is employed by Moynahan Williams which manages the property on behalf of Morning Light.

-As she begins her fourth year in this role Ms. Wilson has been instrumental in helping to create a sense of community at the 35 room facility.
+Ms. Wilson has been instrumental in helping to create a sense of community at the 35 room facility.
 She worked with Morning Light to establish a Tenant Advisory Committee which has led to more building use, increased security, improved parking and regular exercise activities.
 Most importantly Morning Light funding partners have recognized her record keeping as being a model for other facilities of this type.

 Ms. Wilson is on site every weekday and maintains a waiting list for Pennwood Place.
 She can be reached at 253-0002.